David Carpenter: 1979

 On August 20, 1979, 44-year-old Edda Kane was found murdered along a hiking trail near Mount Tamalpais.
 Kane was a bank employee from Mill Valley and an experienced hiker who had last been seen the day prior by her husband.
 Kane had been stripped of her clothes and shot once in the head by a .44 caliber gun.
 Days prior to the murder, one of Carpenter's acquaintances had reported that their handgun, a Charter Arms .44 caliber special, had been stolen.
 The weapon has never been located, but the circumstances surrounding its possible link to the murder have made Carpenter the case's prime suspect.

 Two months after Kane's murder, Carpenter murdered 23-year-old Mary Francis Bennett from Deer Lodge, Montana, a graduate of Montana State University.
 On October 21, he attacked Bennett as she was jogging at Lands End and forcibly dragged her in nearby bushes and attempted to rape her.
 After a struggle during which Bennett managed to dislocate one of Carpenter's thumbs, he stabbed her over 25 times around her back, throat, breasts and groin.
 Her neck wounds were so deep that she was nearly decapitated.
 Several residents reported to have heard Bennett's "prolonged, agonized screams", but didn't investigate as a police car was seen in the area and assumed it would respond to the noises.
 Carpenter showed up at an emergency room not long after, claiming his thumb had been bitten by a dog.
 Bennett's body was discovered protruding from underbrush at approximately 4:30 p.m. by a group of hitchhikers, who had followed her blood trail from the access road.
 Carpenter was named a suspect in her murder in 1981, but was not charged due to lack of evidence.
 His guilt would be established in 2010 with a DNA match.

 1980

 Carpenter's third suspected murder occurred on March 8, 1980, when 23-year-old Barbara Ann Schwartz was stabbed to death on a hiking trail near Mount Tamalpais.
 Her body was found in the fetal position several days later.
 A bloodied butcher knife found near her body was the weapon used.
 After the murder, sheriff Al Howenstein urged local women to not hike alone on Marin County trails.
-A pair of glasses that may have belonged to Carpenter was also found near the crime scene, but this has never been proven.
+A pair of glasses, found near the crime scene, may have belonged to Carpenter, but this has never been proven.